UofT-UTSC-CS-sandbox/final-term-project-first-year-veterans/README.md

 Students can find some information based on their interest in these four categories.

 # Motivation
-Recently, job marketing has not been good.
+Recently, the job market has not been good.
 Students may need a referral to get a job.
-However, due to COVID-19, people take classes through the Internet.
-People may have yet to make friends from their class or even university.
-Therefore, this project comes to mind.
-We want to provide a platform for students to increase their social networking.
-Also, help with career suggestions, academic mentor advisor, and finding a team to do the project.
+However, due to COVID-19 and online courses, many students did not have the chance to make friends or connect with colleagues.
+Therefore, this project comes to mind as we would like to provide a platform for students to broaden their social network as well as offer guidance with career choices, academics, and allowing students to work on projects together.

 # Installation
-Currently, our produce is hold on the internet.
+Currently, our product is held on the internet.

 There is no download required.

-Therefore, this is no installation required.
+Therefore, there is no installation required.

 # Contribution:
 ## Workflow & Branch Naming
-This project will focus on the "Git flow" workflow.
+This project will use the "Git flow" workflow.
 This means that we will have the following branches:

 1. Main branch: A branch that deploys websites.